ligolang/ligo/gitlab-pages/docs/reference/bytes.md

 </SyntaxTitle>
 <Syntax syntax="cameligo">

-The call `Bytes.sub index len bytes` is the subsequence of bytes
+The call `sub index len bytes` is the subsequence of bytes
     `bytes` starting at index `index` (0 denoting the first byte) and of length `len`.
 If the index or length are invalid, an exception interrupts the execution.